Orzo66/Blackjack/README.md

 # Blackjack
-Python version of a simple blackjack game.
+Simple Blackjack game in Python (Day 11 of 100 days of coding)